acceleratedscience/openad-website/main/documentation/plugin-development/knowledge-base.md

 # Knowledge Base

-Below a few key concepts you will want to familiarize yourself with if you're going to develop an OpenAD plugin.
+A few key concepts to familiarize yourself with developing an OpenAD plugin.

-## Pyparsing Crash Course

-!!! note
-    Coming soon

 ## Working with Data